 Method declarations within Interface Classes may have default argument values.
 The default expression is evaluated in the scope containing the subroutine declaration each time a call using the default is made.
-The actual value of the constant shall be the same on all classes that implement the method.
+The actual value of the constant shall be the same for all the classes that implement the method.
 See section 13.5.3 (Default argument values) for more information.